-Grading of ELs
+Grading of ELs/MLs

-ELs must be graded using the same grading system as all other students.
+ELs/MLs must be graded using the same grading system as all other students.

-Annual assessment of ELs
+Annual assessment of ELs/MLs

-Assessment processes must align to the academic standards and PA ELPS.
+- Assessment processes must align to the PA academic standards and PA ELPS. - The annual state ELP assessment of ELs/MLs is required by federal law.
+20 U.S.C. §§ 6311(b)(7), 6826(b)(3)(C),(d)(2) - The State ELP assessment must be administered annually to measure progress and/or attainment of the student's English Language Proficiency for each language domain, i.e., reading, writing, speaking and listening/understanding.
+These score results are maintained in the ESL student's permanent record folder.

-- The annual state ELP assessment of ELs is required by federal law.
-20 U.S.C. §§ 6311(b)(7), 6826(b)(3)(C),(d)(2) - The State ELP assessment must be administered annually to measure progress and/or attainment of the student's English language proficiency for each language domain, i.e., reading, writing, speaking and listening/understanding.
-These score results are maintained in the student's permanent record folder. - The PSSA / Keystone Accommodations allowable for ELs are published annually by PDE.
+The PSSA/ Keystone Accommodations and exemptions allowable for ELs/MLs are published annually by PDE.